logo Bronze level

 Cole RagansKC - SP,RP

-• Cole Ragans lit up for seven runs in loss to Halos
+• Cole Ragans allows three earned runs in loss

 Cole RagansKC - SP,RP